Who is Liable in a Boating Accident in Florida?

-Just like a car accident, to hold another party accountable for your injuries through a personal injury lawsuit, you would have to prove negligence.
+Just like a car accident, to hold another party accountable for your injuries from a boat accident through a personal injury lawsuit, you will have to prove negligence.
 Legally, negligent conduct is behavior that deviates from what a reasonable person would do under the same circumstances knowing that their actions could result in harm to another person.

 Holding a Florida Boat Operator Liable for an Accident

 In many cases, boating accidents are caused by the negligent conduct of one or more operators.
-For example, when boats collide, one of the operators was likely at fault.
+For example, when boats collide, one of the operators is likely at fault.
 When someone pilots a boat or ship, they are required to follow all navigational rules and regulations.
-If an operator does not give a passing boat the right of way or is distracted while driving, collisions could happen.
-When a collision occurs because an operator was drunk or texting, the driver is usually held accountable for any injuries.
+If an operator does not give a passing boat the right of way or is distracted while driving, collisions might happen.
+When a collision occurs because an operator was drunk or texting, the driver is usually held accountable for any injuries to victims.

 Our Gulf Coast boat accident attorney will have to consider a number of factors, including the size of the wake, the boat’s speed, visibility at the time of the incident, traffic in the area, and the relative sizes and types of vessels involved.
 In some situations, a larger vessel will pass so close to another boat that its operator is unable to safely navigate the wake.
 In other cases, an operator might not be paying attention and carelessly drive through a wake that was easily avoided.
 Another critical factor is where the accident occurred.
 If the accident happened in a marina, then any wake would be prohibited and reckless.
 However, if it happened in open water, then the responsibility is not as clear.
 Therefore, it might be possible to hold one or both operators liable.

 Boating is seen as a recreational activity and often involves alcohol or other substances.
 When a passenger is drunk, they might lose their balance and force another person into the water.
-In other situations, a drunk passenger could intentionally push someone overboard, either playfully or with intended malice.
-In either case, if an injury results, the drunk passenger could be held liable.
+In other situations, a drunk passenger might intentionally push someone overboard, either playfully or with intended malice.
+In either case, if an injury results, the drunk passenger can be held liable.

 Holding the Boat Owner Responsible for Injuries in a Florida Accident